-NAP: When the Windmill is built we will have so much free time, so much more food that this short period of sacrifice will be nothing.
-Now Boxer we need you to drag the large stones from the quarry to the cliff edge and then the sheep can nudge the boulders over the edge - that way we shall have enough small stones to build.
+NAP : Thank you Comrades for your voices of support.
+When the Windmill is built we will have so much free time, so much more food that this short period of sacrifice will be nothing.
+Now Boxer we need you to drag the large stones.
 Can you do that Comrade, heroic Comrade worker?
 Can Animal Farm rely on you, Comrade Boxer to build our future?

 BOXER: Of course.
 I am your horse!
 I will work harder.
-Cockrel!
+For the futur of Animal Farm and for Comrade Napoleon ...who :